MariaBravo/ExData_Plotting1/README.md

     2. The dimensions of the PNG files provided as example are width=504 pixels and height=504 pixels.

-    3. These 32-bits depth example files have a transparent background that some PNG viewers render as black.
+    3. These 32-bit depth example files have a transparent background that some PNG viewers render as black.

+    4. The plots reconstructed by these scripts have a transparent background and 32-bit color depth as the examples provided.

 ## Plots reconstructed
    The following four plots (plot1.png, plot2.png, plot3.png and plot4.png) have been produced by the scripts stored in this repository (plot1.R, plot2.R, plot3.R, plot4.R).